 - Processed foods, additives, preservatives, and artificial sweeteners like aspartame are also toxic to our bodies and brains and have been known to affect our moods.
 (Depression and panic attacks are known potential side effects of aspartame consumption.)

 - Gluten (a protein found in grains) causes major inflammation in our bodies, which in turn wreaks havoc in our brains.
 Gluten also inhibits the production of feel-good neurochemical serotonin.
-Physician Dr. David Perlmutter’s research points to the fact that gluten based inflammation is at the core of many neurodegenerative (breakdown of the brain) and mood disorders.
+Physician Dr. David Perlmutter’s research points to the fact that gluten-based inflammation is at the core of many neurodegenerative (the breakdown of the brain) and mood disorders.

 – Dr. David Perlmutter, Physician, Researcher, & Author of “Grain Brain”